 For the purpose of non-discriminating and transparent international electricity trading, the transmission capacity and safety margin of the relevant connections (interconnectors) are first calculated on the basis of defined models.
 50Hertz constantly publishes the resulting currently available grid capacity.
 Transmission capacities are allocated on the platforms provided to that end or via power exchanges, both in the long term (for yearly and monthly periods) and in the short term (day-ahead and intraday).
 As a result, the physical electricity flow shown here is not always identical to the commercial, i.e. traded electricity flow.

 Calculation of the total available transmission capacity between the relevant bidding zones as well as the safety margins to guarantee grid security is legally stipulated.
-In accordance with article 5.2 of Annex 1 of Regulation (EC) No 714/2009, there is a general model that has been approved by the regulatory authorities.
+In accordance with article 50(2) of Regulation (EU) 2019/943, there is a general model that has been approved by the regulatory authorities.
 In detail, the calculation models vary depending on the technical conditions of the interconnectors and are, for instance, much simpler for a directly controllable high-voltage direct current transmission line (HVDC) than for alternating current (AC) lines.
 All calculation models described below have been approved by the German national regulatory authority (Bundesnetzagentur).

-Additionally you can find information on outage planning and outages on this website.
+Additionally you can find information on outages and planing on this website.

 Model to calculate the transmission capacity on KONTEK (in German) (Download PDF, 76,1 KB)

-The transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are currently determined according to the methodology described under the following link:
+Since the go-live of the Flow-Based Market Coupling in the CCR Core on 09.06.2022, the transmission capacities available for international electricity trading between Germany and Poland and between Germany and the Czech Republic respectively are determined for the day-ahead market according to the capacity calculation methodology for the day-ahead timeframe linked on the following page.

-The capacities for the transmission of electrical energy, which are made available to the market in this way, are determined on the basis of theNet Transfer Capacities (NTC) method (Download PDF, 227 KB).
+The mid- and long-term capacities for transmission of electric energy, which are made available to the market in this way, are determined on the basis of theNet Transfer Capacities (NTC) method (Download PDF, 227 KB).

 The requirements for cross-border electricity transport keep increasing due to the growing European electricity trade.
 The available transmission capacities of the cross-border interconnectors, however, are often not enough.
 The available line capacities therefore need to be managed without discrimination according to a market-oriented and transparent procedure.Below you can find current data on grid capacity at the hubs of the 50Hertz grid area with transmission system operators in Poland (PSE), the Czech Republic (ČEPS) and Denmark (Energinet.dk).